 The weird thing about social media is that isn't designed to make you unhappy.
 Facebook works by taking the things you click on, comment on, like, follow [etc] and then making you see more of that thing so that you [at least in theory] see the things you show an interest in.
 It creates a bubble for you to stay in so that you are surrounded by everything you enjoy and nothing you don't.

 If we took all social media out, would mental health in the general population improve?
 I think it wouldn't.
-Mental illness sometimes happens with no triggers in other cases it is caused/worsened by bullying, abuse, poverty and social status in general (connected to race, education, gender, sexuality, etc.), wrong diet, lack of physical activity.
-I think that a lot more work needs to be properly done to prove, if not causation, at least a correlation between mental illness and social media.
+Mental illness sometimes happens with no triggers and in other cases it is caused/worsened by bullying, abuse, poverty and social status (connected to race, education, gender, sexuality, etc.), wrong diet, lack of physical activity.
+I think that a lot more work needs to be properly done to prove, if not causation then at least a correlation, between mental illness and social media.

 I would be dead if it weren't for social media.
 It's that simple.
 It has its negatives, some websites are particularly toxic, but let's not underestimate the great power in a lonely person being able to reach out to someone else.

 - Unfollow most people except your nearest and dearest - those who make you feel you can be yourself when you meet in person.

 - Follow and interact with inspiring and aspirational friends, groups, pages, charities, initiatives, bloggers, organisations and social enterprises.

 - Find like minded people but be selective, decide the level of challenge/noise you want to be faced with when you use social media.
 This is a bubble, yes, but one you can leverage to support you if you are willing to take a proactive role and it doesn’t need to be another source of stress in life.

 - Turn off all notifications so they don’t come up and you limit interruptions whilst using your device for other things.
 Same for email and texts - you can always see from a glance of the icon if you have new messages.